MOVISTAR 4G LTE EXPERIENCE BOX

-Gamers, geeks, tech saavy people, however you want to call them, they tend to be updated in the new tendencies, games and digital innovation.
+Gamers, geeks, tech saavy people, however you want to call them, they tend to be updated in the new trends, games and digital innovation.
 If there is something new and amazing out there, most likely they have already tried it or own it.
 I realized we needed to show them an experience they have never seen before, something they might feel familiar but they could not be masters at it.
 I wanted to make them game like they never had.

 WHAT THEY ALREADY DO: TRADITIONAL GAMING

 Gaming through a PC, a console or even a smartphone is how the Campus Party audience spend their leisure time.
 They own or have tried different kinds of games, from indie platformers to Triple A massive multiplayer games.
 They have seen it all.

 Movistar did not have a chance trying to create a game that could beat any of the ones these gamers were used to play.

 WHAT THEY HAVE BEEN EXPERIMENTING WITH: VIRTUAL & AUGMENTED REALITY